yearn/yearn-vaults/CONTRIBUTING.md

 ## Setting up your environment

-Before proceeding, please set up your environment by following these installation, building and testing [instructions](https://github.com/iearn-finance/yearn-vaults/blob/master/README.md).
+Before proceeding, please set up your environment by following these installation, building and testing [instructions](https://github.com/iearn-finance/yearn-vaults/blob/main/README.md).

 ## Making your first contribution

-Each time you begin a set of changes, ensure that you are working on a new branch that you have created as opposed to the `master` of your local repository.
+Each time you begin a set of changes, ensure that you are working on a new branch that you have created as opposed to the `main` of your local repository.
 By keeping your changes segregated in this branch, merging your changes into the main repository later will be much simpler for the team.

 To create a local branch for `git` to checkout, issue the command: